docusign/blog-csharp-order-form/README.md

 After the purchaser agrees to the order, they'll be asked to pay.

-If you're testing with the Stipe payment service, you can use one of their test credit card numbers.
-For example:
+If you're testing with the Stripe payment service, you can use one of their test credit card numbers.

-`4242 4242 4242 4242` Additional
+For example: `4242 4242 4242 4242`

+Additional
 [test card numbers](https://stripe.com/docs/testing#cards)
 are also available.